J.K. Rowling's 'mysterious' new website: 7 theories

 4. A social network for Potter fans"The idea of a PotterBook or HarrySpace does make some sense," says Leslie Gornstein at E!
 Online.
 And the teaser site and YouTube page both feature owls, which "are the chosen method of long-distance communication in the wizarding community."

-The release of the Potter series as electronic books "has been a long time coming," says Staskiewicz at Entertainment Weekly.
+5. Potter e-booksThe release of the Potter series as electronic books "has been a long time coming," says Staskiewicz at Entertainment Weekly.
 Though this kind of hype, and a trademarked new name "only to announce e-books doesn't seem like Rowling's style," says Stubby.
 Still, her PR person declined to comment when asked about the possibility.
 "So maybe that's all it is."